-The Heartland Championship is a semi-professional New Zealand provincial rugby competition, known for sponsorship reasons as the Mitre 10 Heartland Championship, it is a domestic rugby union competition in New Zealand.
+The Heartland Championship is a semi-professional New Zealand provincial rugby competition, known for sponsorship reasons as the Bunnings Warehouse Heartland Championship, it is a domestic rugby union competition in New Zealand.

 It was founded in 2006 as one of two successor competitions to the country’s former domestic competition, the National Provincial Championship (NPC).